Patrick Troughton: Early career

 After demobilisation, Troughton returned to the theatre.
 He worked with the Amersham Repertory Company, the Bristol Old Vic Company and the Pilgrim Players at the Mercury Theatre, Notting Hill Gate.
 He made his television debut in 1947.
-In 1948, Troughton made his cinema debut with small roles in Olivier's Hamlet, the Joseph L. Mankiewicz directed Escape (one of the stars of which was First Doctor actor William Hartnell), and a minor role as a pirate in Disney's Treasure Island (1950), appearing only during the attack on the heroes' hut.
-Television, though, was his favourite medium.
-In 1953, he became the first actor to play the folk hero Robin Hood on television, starring in six half-hour episodes broadcast from 17 March to 21 April on the BBC, and titled simply Robin Hood.
-Troughton would also make several appearances in The Adventures of Robin Hood starring Richard Greene.
+In 1948, Troughton made his film debut with small roles in Laurence Olivier's Hamlet, the Joseph L. Mankiewicz directed Escape (one of the stars of which was First Doctor actor William Hartnell), and a minor role as a pirate in Disney's Treasure Island (1950), appearing only during the attack on the heroes' hut.

+In 1953, Troughton became the first actor to play the folk hero Robin Hood on television, starring in six half-hour episodes on BBC Television in the series Robin Hood, broadcast from 17 March to 21 April.
+Troughton would also make several appearances in The Adventures of Robin Hood, starring Richard Greene.
 He appeared as the murderer Tyrrell in Olivier's film of Richard III (1955).
 He was also Olivier's stand-in on the film and appears in many long shots as Richard.

 Troughton's other notable film and television roles included Kettle in Chance of a Lifetime (1950), Sir Andrew Ffoulkes in The Scarlet Pimpernel (1955), Vickers in the episode entitled "Strange Partners" in The Invisible Man (1958, the series also featured one of his future Doctor Who co-stars, Deborah Watling, as Sally), Phineus in Jason and the Argonauts (1963), Paul of Tarsus (BBC 1960, title role), Dr. Finlay's Casebook (BBC 1962, semi-regular), and Quilp in The Old Curiosity Shop (1962–63).
 He voiced Winston Smith in a 1965 BBC Home Service radio adaptation of Nineteen Eighty-Four.
 Prior to Doctor Who he appeared in numerous TV shows, including The Count of Monte Cristo, Ivanhoe, Dial 999, Danger Man, Maigret, Compact, The Third Man, Crane, Detective, Sherlock Holmes, No Hiding Place, The Saint, Armchair Theatre, The Wednesday Play, Z-Cars, Adam Adamant Lives! and Softly, Softly.

-Troughton was offered the part of Johnny Ringo in the Doctor Who story The Gunfighters but turned it down.
+Troughton turned down the role of Johnny Ringo in the Doctor Who story The Gunfighters (1966).